Galaxyvintage/SportsLFG/README.md

 # SportsLFG
-####Note: it's developed using xcde 7.1 and swift 2.0.
-Lower versions could result in errors
+#####Note: it's developed using XCode 7.1 and Swift 2.0.
+Using Lower versions could result in errors
 ####TODO
 #####VERSION 1.0